 9) Nintendo GameCube WaveBird (2002)

-Of all the gamepads on this list, Nintendo's GameCube controller is surely the weirdest of the bunch.
-It's like a deformed evolution of the N64 controller, with deep analog shoulder buttons, a curious C-stick, and a big green button on the front.
+Of all the gamepads on this list, Nintendo’s GameCube controller is surely the weirdest of the bunch.
+It looks like a deformed evolution of the N64 controller, with deep analogue shoulder buttons, a curious C-stick, an octagonal guide around both sticks, and a big green button on the front.

-The standard Xbox One controller feels great in the hand, making smart tweaks to the winning Xbox 360 gamepad design – but the Elite is next-level.
-Sold for a staggering £120 (or US$150), the Elite is made from higher-end materials and is designed around customisation, offering interchangeable d-pad and analog stick options, along with paddles and other perks.
-It's utterly fantastic, assuming you're willing to spend for it.
+The standard Xbox controller feels great in the hand, making smart tweaks to the winning Xbox 360 and Xbox One gamepad design – but the Elite 2 is next-level.
+Sold for a staggering $180/£160, the Elite 2 is made from higher-end materials and is designed around customisation, offering interchangeable D-pad and analogue stick options, along with paddles and other perks.
+It’s utterly fantastic, assuming you’re willing to spend for it.